 Deaf Catholic Seniors Monthly Gathering

-Deaf Catholic Seniors: This Thursday, January 12, 2017, there will be a morning gathering of Deaf Seniors and other Deaf Adults who want to come together to pray, socialize, do a service activity and have lunch together.
+Deaf Catholic Seniors: The Second Thursday of the month: February 9th, March 9th, May 11th and June 8th there will be a morning gathering of Deaf Seniors and other Deaf Adults who want to come together to pray, socialize, do a service activity and have lunch together.
 The service activities will not be strenuous and will involve helping pack snack bags or lunch bags for the homeless shelters or some other kind of works of mercy.
 This will take place at the Archdiocesan Pastoral Center near the Cathedral in Center City.
 There is easy access by train and bus or paratransit.
 There are limited parking spaces available so be sure to RSVP for a reserved parking space.
 Activities will be begin at 10:30 Am and conclude after lunch.
 Click here to see the flyer for details.
 Please RSVP to firstname.lastname@example.org if you are interested in attending.

 Chance of a Lifetime